jinghuazhao/INF/docs/rsid/README.md

 The GSMR implementation started with CAD/FEV1 (now with `gsmr.sh`, `gsmr.sb`, `gsmr.R`) and then HGI as `gsmr_HGI.*` and pQTLMR/MR (`HGI.sh`, `HGI.R`), and +/- 1MB (`rs635634.sh`).

+Earlier on, a pQTL-based MR analysis is furnished with `pqtlMR.sh`.

+## Variant annotation

+This is exemplified with `vep.sh`.
+GARFIELD analysis is furnsihed with `garfield.sh`.
+Specific and collective enrichment can be found in `magma.sh` and `rGREAT.R`.

+## Colocalization analysis

+eQTL lookup is done with PhenoScanner via `eQTL.R`, `eQTLGen.sh` and GTEx via `GTEx-ps.R`, `GTEx-ps.sh` and `GTEx-ps-jma.sh`.

+Credible set lookup from GTEx v8 is furnished with `GTEx-cs.sh` and `GTEx-cs-jma.sh`.

+Eearlier experiments were done with `coloc.sb` (clumsy) and `coloc.R` (with pQTLtools) as well as `fastenloc.sb`.

+Multitrait counterparts were also done with HyPrColoc as in `rs12075.sh` and `LTBR.sh`.

+## Generation of summary statistics

+This is implemented with `gwasvcf.sh` and `gwas2vcf.sb` which includes some operations on VCF files.
+However, we found there is loss of information if enforcing use of RSid.

 ## Mathematical expressions

 1. The proportion of variants explained (PVE) by $T$ pQTLs for a protein from meta-analytic statistics is